streamdata-gallery-organizations/opendns/_listings/opendns/domains-get-openapi.md

 info:
   title: OpenDNS Get Domains
   version: 1.0.0
-  description: "To gather the lists of domains already added to the shared customer\u2019s
+  description: To gather the lists of domains already added to the shared customer???s
-    domain list, run a GET request against the domains endpoint of the API."
+    domain list, run a GET request against the domains endpoint of the API.
 schemes:
 - http
 produces: